-During the Quidditch Match, and the celebration afterwards in the Gryffindor Common room, you can see that the students are chanting "Weasley is our king!".
+(at around 1h 3 mins) During the Quidditch Match, and the celebration afterwards in the Gryffindor Common room, you can see that the students are chanting "Weasley is our king!".
 However, the audio track we hear is "Weasley!
 Weasley!
 Weasley!" over and over.

-When Harry opens the prince's book after the scene which Ginny takes the book from him and reads aloud "This book is property of the Half-Blood Prince" the camera goes through pages of the book and there's a page in which we see "Sectumpsempra.
+(at around 48 mins) When Harry opens the prince's book after the scene which Ginny takes the book from him and reads aloud "This book is property of the Half-Blood Prince" the camera goes through pages of the book and there's a page in which we see "Sectumpsempra.
 For Enemies".
 The first word is "Sectumsempra" not "SectumPsempra".

-When Harry and Slughorn go visit Hagrid, Hagrid sits with a wine bottle and an earthenware goblet and Slughorn has only a goblet on his side of the table.
+(at around 1h 45 mins) When Harry and Slughorn go visit Hagrid, Hagrid sits with a wine bottle and an earthenware goblet and Slughorn has only a goblet on his side of the table.
 At the end of the visit, Slughorn's goblet magically appears right next to Hagrid's goblet on his side of the table.

-When Dumbledore puts the Muggle house "back in order", the clock clearly shows the time as 10:35 p.m.
+(at around 8 mins) When Dumbledore puts the Muggle house "back in order", the clock clearly shows the time as 10:35 p.m.
 However, the waitress Harry meets at the sandwich shop said she'd be off at "11pm" but Harry and Dumbledore see her and her companion closing up the shop before they leave the train station.

 The potions book which Harry gets from Slughorn's cupboard has the words "This book is property of the Half-Blood Prince" clearly handwritten on the first page.
 In a later shot the handwriting changes to a more print-like font.

-When Harry and Dumbledore stop and stand side by side before approaching the house where Horace Slughorn is hiding, the top of Harry's head is below Dumbledore's shoulder when they show them from behind.
+(at around 5 mins) When Harry and Dumbledore stop and stand side by side before approaching the house where Horace Slughorn is hiding, the top of Harry's head is below Dumbledore's shoulder when they show them from behind.
 In the next scene we see them from the front and Harry is now clearly much taller as his nose is at Dumbledore's shoulder and they do not appear to have moved.

 In 1 or 2 scenes in the dining hall, Lavender Brown is shown sitting at a different table across from Ron Weasley.
 They were both in Gryffindor, so they should be at the same table.
 However, it is not uncommon for students to be seated at other Houses' tables.
 Lavender was avoiding Ron and chose not to sit with Gryffindor.

-Although the books take place in the mid-1990s, no such chronology is given in the movies, allowing the Millennium Bridge in London (built 1998-2000) to appear.
+(at around 2 mins) Although the books take place in the mid-1990s, no such chronology is given in the movies, allowing the Millennium Bridge in London (built 1998-2000) to appear.
 On a similar note, the movies' biographical or age information about certain characters may vary from the books, but is not an internal goof.

 Some have suggested Aragog is a great deal smaller in this movie than he was in Harry Potter and the Chamber of Secrets, but this only true to an extent, as spiders generally shrivel up pretty fast after dying.
 Add to this the fact that the persons around him this time around are quite a bit taller, plus the angles at which we saw him in his first appearance really complementing his statue while alive, and we have a very reasonable change which doesn't indicate any mistake or error by the filmmakers.

-During the scene when Dumbledore first introduces Harry to Professor Slughorn, Slughorn's robe changes color more than once.
+(at around 8 mins) When Dumbledore first introduces Harry to Professor Slughorn, Slughorn's robe changes color more than once.
 However, this is due to the fluorescent lighting outside of Slughorn's home.

 Dumbledore has Riddle's diary in his possession.
 At the end of Harry Potter and the Chamber of Secrets, Dobby dropped the book to rescue Harry from Lucius Malfoy's wrath.
 The book was left on the floor, meaning that someone could return the book to the headmaster's office.